pachyderm/pachyderm/doc/fundamentals/spouts.md

 ### Open /pfs/out for writing

-We're opening the named pipe`/pfs/out` for writing so we can send it a `tar` archive stream with the file we want to output.
+We're opening the named pipe `/pfs/out` for writing, so we can send it a `tar` archive stream with the files we want to output.
 Note that the named pipe has to be opened with write-only permissions.
 ```Go
 	// Open the /pfs/out pipe with write only permissons (the pachyderm spout will be reading at the other end of this)
 	// Note: it won't work if you try to open this with read, or read/write permissions